-Some strains of the human papilloma virus (HPV) have been linked to cervical, anal, throat, and some other cancers.
+- Some strains of the human papilloma virus (HPV) have been linked to cervical, anal, throat, and some other cancers.
 Vaccines against HPV may help protect against some of these cancers.

-These are traditional vaccines in that they target the viruses that can cause certain cancers.
+These are traditional vaccines that target the viruses that can cause certain cancers.
 They may help protect against some cancers, but they don’t target cancer cells directly.

 These types of vaccines are only useful for cancers known to be caused by infections.
 But most cancers, such as colorectal, lung, prostate, and breast cancers, are not thought to be caused by infections.
-Doctors are not yet sure if it will be possible to make vaccines to prevent these other cancers.
+Doctors are not yet sure if it’s possible to make vaccines to prevent these other cancers.
 Some researchers are now trying, but this research is still in very early stages.
 Even if such vaccines prove to be possible, it will be many years before they become available.